 French for children: in lieu of mother tongue

-The three specialised schools and Agape all offer specific classes to support your child in learning French in lieu of mother-tongue.
+AF, FT, FS and Agape all offer specific classes to support your child in learning French in lieu of mother-tongue.
 It can be a bit of a thin market though, so when you contact them, do establish whether the mother-tongue replacement class is confirmed to start, and what the age range will be for the class.

 For one-to-one tuition, French Faster can be an attractive option too.
 They allow your child to learn French online through Skype with teachers in Mauritius, probably the only place in the world where both English and French are spoken as a mother tongue.